Azure/bicep-registry-modules/avm/ptn/aca-lza/hosting-environment/README.md

 - Required: Yes
 - Type: string

-### Parameter: `vmLinuxSshAuthorizedKey`

-The SSH public key to use for the virtual machine.

-- Required: Yes
-- Type: securestring

 ### Parameter: `vmSize`

 The size of the virtual machine to create.
 See https://learn.microsoft.com/azure/virtual-machines/sizes for more information.